 For those who have rather more traveling to do, this offering from Vanguard comes very much recommended, and we like the fact that it easily doubles up as a conventional carry-on roller suitcase, too.

 In standard camera bag configuration, the organization compartments separate out the main section to hold two DSLR or mirrorless cameras, up to 4-5 lenses, a flash, and other accessories.
 It also has a compartment for a drone as well as a 13" laptop alongside a tablet, such as an iPad, which is a nice touch.
 A tripod can also be attached to the side too, but we found this becomes a little unwieldy when rolling the bag along unless it’s secured very tightly.

-Another nice feature is the versatility of the bag.
-Yes, with four wheels it appears at first glance to be a standard suitcase, but it also comes with two backpack straps that clip onto the bottom of the bag.
+The bag's versatility is another great feature.
+Yes, it has four wheels and initially seems to be a typical suitcase, but it also has two backpack straps that attach to the bottom of the bag.
 It then becomes a surprisingly comfortable backpack, with a waist strap to keep everything neatly in place.

-Inside the bag, you can either keep it open, or install a padded insert with four removable or repositionable foam dividers that keep everything organized.
+You have the option of leaving the interior of the bag open or installing a padded insert with four adjustable or repositionable foam dividers to keep everything organized.
 The top flap secures down well with the leather straps, and the buckles ensure everything inside the bag itself stays weatherproofed and away from the elements.
 The carrying strap is comfortable and easy to adjust to different weights and positions.

-Our only criticism is that although the bag itself is a wonderful object, it doesn’t quite have the flexibility of some other camera bags and is lacking a little in space.
-The front pockets make up for it somewhat, but it perhaps doesn’t fit as many items in as some of the other camera backpack options in this list.
+Our only complaint is that, while the bag itself is beautiful, it lacks a little in terms of room and flexibility compared to certain other camera bags.
+The front pockets make up for it somewhat, but it perhaps doesn’t fit as many items as some of the other camera backpack options on this list.